 A Master’s degree is third in the hierarchy of academic degrees awarded by colleges and universities.
-Acquiring an online MBA or master’s degree should generally take two years of postgraduate work, though this can vary depending on the educational institution and area of study.
+Acquiring an online MBA or masters degree should generally take two years of postgraduate work, though this can vary depending on the educational institution and area of study.
 Your on-campus or online master’s program might also require you to complete a master’s thesis in addition to coursework.
 Some accredited universities now offer no GMAT MBAs and no GRE Master’s degree programs, which are very popular with students who want to avoid the time and expense associated with entrance exams.
 Request more information about online master's programs from the graduate schools listed below!

 More schools offering GRADUATE Programs of Interest (Alpha Sort)